jbrcoleman/hugging-face/README.md

 ---

 # hugging-face
-mlops flow for hugging face model
+mlops flow for hugging face model.
+This model summarizes text and uses the interface from gradio and is pushed to hugging face spaces.